-Reflecting the System's commitment to affordable educational opportunities, tuition for in-state undergraduate students has not increased since FY12.
-As shown in Table 2, the modest increases in the comprehensive cost of education (tuition, fees, and room and board) reflect this commitment.
-The percentage changes in FY17 range from an increase of 4.9% for Graduate New England Board of Higher Education (NEBHE) students to a decrease of 0.6% for In-State Law School students.
+As shown in Table 2, the modest increases in the cost of education continues to demonstrate the System's commitment to providing affordable educational opportunities.
+The weighted average comprehensive cost of education percentage changes in FY17 range from an increase of 4.9% for Graduate New England Board of Higher Education (NEBHE) students to a decrease of 0.6% for In-State Law School students.
 Percentage changes in FY16 range from an increase of 2.6% for Undergraduate Canadian students to an increase of 0.5% for Graduate Canadian students.